 For some employees, deciding to disclose a disability is a gradual process.
 It may start with checking the “yes” box on an anonymous survey, then disclosing to a manager, and then to certain colleagues.
 People often base their decision on the workplace culture and how they see other employees with disabilities being treated.

-So, what are the most effective ways for a company to encourage employees’ disability disclosure?
+So, what are the most effective ways for a company to encourage employees to disclose disabilities?

 1. Make employees feel comfortable sharing.
 Employers (and, importantly, managers) need to create a work environment where employees with disabilities feel safe enough to disclose their conditions.
 That happens when employees trust that their managers won’t treat them differently and will help make adjustments to better accommodate their needs.